In a plush green yard in West Friendship, flat gray stones form a walkway and are neatly piled into small walls around a garden of bushes and flowers.

 Howard County resident Jeff Bourne, vice president of operations for ALCA, which is based in Virginia, said that given the financial boom here, he's not surprised the county comes out high on the scale on landscaping spending.

 "If you look at all the other economic factors of Howard County," he said, "you would find that they would be ranked at the very highest around the country."

-A lawn in West Friendship that Boswell is working on has two phases beyond phase one's bushes, stone walls and walkway leading to the front porch.
+A lawn in West Friendship that Boswell is working on, for example, has two phases beyond phase one's bushes, stone walls and walkway leading to the front porch.
 Phases two and three include a patio with a built-in grill off a lake in the yard and a goldfish pond with running water.